MaBoNi/external-ip-checker/README.md

 ## Files Explained

-- **docker-compose.yml** – Defines the container service for easy deployment.
+- **docker-compose.yml** – Defines the container service using the Docker Hub image for easy deployment.
-- **Dockerfile** – Specifies the base image and setup for the PHP application.
+- **Dockerfile** – Specifies the base image and setup for building the PHP application from source.
 - **src/index.php** – Contains the PHP script that returns the client IP and logs the request details.

 ## Technologies Used